 Overall, I'd say that the f/1.8 versions in these focal lengths are fast enough to provide a big benefit, while the cost savings over a f/1.4 lens makes these lenses a much more budget-friendly option.

-Even an f/1.8 lens will provide 1 and 2/3 stop improvement.
+Even an f/1.8 prime lens will provide 1 and 1/3 stop improvement over f/2.8 zooms covering the same focal length.
 This can be a huge benefit if you're struggling for a reasonable shutter speed and you're already at the limits of comfort in terms of ISO setting.

 There have been countless shows I've covered where having a fast prime in the bag has been the difference between working with ease, or struggling with frustrating lighting.